kumvijaya/latest-workflow-runs/README.md

 This provides csv output with below fields:
 - **repo**: Repository name
 - **result**: Latest run result. success or failure.
 It will be empty incase workflow not found in the repo.
+- **url**: Latest run url.
+It will be empty incase workflow not found in the repo.
 - **message**: The error message.
 It will be empty incase of success result.

 This creates output